 And the overarching moral code of this Kingdom is to love God and love people.
 Jesus, who offers this teaching, does not add to love a nation or to love a flag.
-He also does not forbid this.
+Neither does he forbid this.

 In the end, a nation is a geographic boundary as well as the people who live within that boundary.

 So loving people can easily coincide with loving a nation in this sense.
 Loving other Americans can easily be considered patriotic.
 Being grateful for noble sacrifices is certainly compatible with Christianity.
 Honoring those who have come before us and left an inheritance echoes the Jewish tradition of honoring the fathers of the faith: Abraham, Isaac and Jacob.